Deleterious effects of road salt on Lake Champlain’s resident cryptid, Champ

 Running along the Adirondacks’ eastern border, 125 mile-long Lake Champlain contains about 6.8 trillion gallons of water, and was once (if only briefly) considered to be a Great Lake.
 It is approximately 12 miles at its widest and reaches a depth of 400 feet.
 And of course, it is home to Champ, a lake monster who has resided in these cold fresh waters for hundreds, if not thousands of years.
 However, new evidence suggests that this long-lived leviathan is now suffering from a slew of health troubles, including high blood pressure, due to increased sodium intake.

 It is widely acknowledged that when famed cryptozoologist Albert Samuel Gatschet managed to take Champ’s blood pressure for the first time in 1907, he noted that the fabulous beast was ‘fit as a fiddle.’
 Unfortunately, it’s a different story now.
 Decades of road salt runoff has washed into the lake, leaving poor Champ as salty as a pickle in brine.
-Unless we take action now to reduce the amount of salt contaminating the lake, this gentle sea monster’s blood pressure will continue to rise, putting him at increased risk for heart disease and stroke.
+Unless we take action now to reduce the amount of salt contaminating the lake, this gentle sea monster’s blood pressure could continue to rise, putting him at increased risk for heart disease and stroke.

 Happy April Fools’ Day!
-We may not be 100% serious about Champy, but we’re quite serious about protecting water in the Adirondacks.
-Learn more from the following resources:
+We may not be 100% serious about Champ, but we’re very serious about protecting water in the Adirondacks.
+Learn more about the problem and what you can do to help at AdkAction.org/Salt, and explore our ongoing work to stop road salt pollution on our Road Salt Reduction project page.

 You can also check out: